Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 This statement is prepared pursuant to section 54 of the Modern Slavery Act 2015 and describes the steps that DMC Group Holdings Limited “DMC Group” and its subsidiaries have taken, and are continuing to take, to make sure that modern slavery or human trafficking is not taking place within our business or supply chains.
 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person's liberty and dignity for another person's gain.
 It is a real problem for millions of people around the world.

 At DMC Group we have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking or any kind of forced or underaged work in our operation and supply chain.
-We continue on our journey to take concrete steps to tackle modern slavery, as outlined in this statement.
-This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and the steps we have implemented to prevent slavery and human trafficking during the financial year 2024.
+We continue to take concrete steps to tackle modern slavery, as outlined in this statement.
+This statement sets out the actions that we have taken to understand all potential modern slavery risks related to our business, and the steps we have implemented to prevent slavery and human trafficking during the financial year 2025.

 Our business